QuantConnect/Documentation/07-Research/07-research-to-production.rst

             # Set Scheduled Event Method For Our Model
             self.Schedule.On(self.DateRules.Every(DayOfWeek.Monday), self.TimeRules.AfterMarketOpen("IEF", 1), self.EveryDayAfterMarketOpen)

 Now we export our model into the scheduled event method.
-We will switch :code:`qb` with :code:`self` and replace methods with their QCAlgorithm counterparts as needed.
+We will switch ``qb`` with ``self`` and replace methods with their QCAlgorithm counterparts as needed.
 In this example, this is not an issue because all the methods we used in research also exist in QCAlgorithm.

 .. code-block::